VladimirMakaev/cqrs-journey-doc/Reference_01_CQRSInContext.markdown

 **Multiple architectural styles within a large, complex application**

-This highlights another benefit of dividing the system into bounded contexts in addition to managing complexity.
+This highlights another benefit, in addition to managing complexity, of dividing the system into bounded contexts.
 You can use an appropriate technical architecture for different parts of the system that addresses the specific characteristics of that part: is it a complex part of the system; does it contain core domain functionality; what is its expected